-Thank you, friends, who told of this gathering of the tribe every third Wednesday in Seattle’s Ballard neighborhood.
+A couple friends insisted I go to this gathering of the motorcycle tribe every third Wednesday in Seattle’s Ballard neighborhood.
 What a treat!
-History lesson, memory lane, and what’s happening NOW in one informal mash-up.
-This tribe feeling is one thing I miss about riding.
+Motorcycle history lesson, memory lane, and examples of what’s happening NOW visible in one informal mash-up.
+This tribe feeling is one thing I miss about my giving up riding.

-Hawaii has a lot of groups (tribes for my anaology) who joke about each other, believe silly myths about each other, intermarry, complain, and, thankfully love each other too.
+Hawaii has a lot of groups (tribes for my analogy) who joke about each other, believe silly myths about each other, intermarry, complain, and, thankfully love each other, too.
 Or at least put up with one another… anyway, bikers are a little bit like that.
-As it was written: the scooter shall park with the Moto Guzzi, and the world will be good.
 Ride in with leathers or blue jeans.
 All OK on an evening like this.

-Not riding now, but I am meeting very interesting motorcycle people who are committed to the sport, smart, enthusiasts and really fun to be with.
+Not riding now, but I am meeting very interesting motorcycle people who are committed to the sport: riders smart, enthusiastic and really fun to hang out with.